 The roll was called.
 Mark Senmartin-present; Mary Ann Royse-present; Mike Cinque-present; Andrew George-present; Matt Sexton-present.

 Royse called for an approval of the Minutes from the last meeting.
 Senmartin moved to approve.
-Royse seconded.
-The motion was approved 4-0, as Cinque was absent last meeting.
+Cinque seconded.
+The motion was approved 5-0.

 The quasi-judicial statement was read into the record.